Flipper-XFW/Xtreme-Firmware/ReadMe.md

 [Updated]

 - All graphics
+- About 1k files to speed things up a lot
 - Folder handling for empty ones (Now indicate they are empty)
 - Applications now use the new Locale setting
 - Compiler now handles all non-compiled faps during build